State electoral redistributions

 Redistribution process

-The QRC will review enrolment numbers in Queensland’s 93 electoral districts, and adjust boundaries to ensure that each district remains within 10 per cent of the average enrolment (quota).
-An additional ‘large district allowance’ is applied in calculating the enrolment for electoral districts with a geographic area of over 100,000 km2.
+The QRC reviews enrolment numbers in Queensland’s 93 electoral districts, and adjusts boundaries to ensure that each district remains within 10 per cent of the average enrolment (quota).
+An additional ‘large district allowance’ is applied in calculating the enrolment for electoral districts with a geographic area of 100,000 km2 or more.

 Enrolment figures for each electoral district are regularly updated on the ECQ’s enrolment figures web page.

-The QRC will also consider other factors such as economic, social, regional or community of interest factors, ways of communication and travel within districts, physical features, existing boundaries and demographic trends.
+The QRC also considers other factors such as economic, social, regional or community of interest factors, ways of communication and travel within districts, physical features, existing boundaries and demographic trends.

-The State redistribution will include multiple stages of community consultation.
-Any interested person or organisation will be able to make a submission to the QRC with:
+State redistributions include multiple stages of community consultation.
+This allows any interested person or organisation to make a submission to the QRC with:

-More information will be published when the redistribution formally commences.
-The revised electoral boundaries will come into effect at the 2028 State general election.
+The revised electoral boundaries for the current State redistribution will come into effect at the 2028 State general election.

 The QRC completed previous state boundary reviews in 1999, 2008 and 2017.